-- Using knowledge of students' academic readiness, language proficiency, cultural background, and individual development to plan instruction - 2.
-Establishing and articulating goals for student learning - Developing and sequencing long-term and short-term instructional plans to support student learning - Planning instruction that incorporates appropriate strategies to meet the learning needs of all students - Adapting instructional plans and curricular materials to meet the assessed learning needs of all students
+- Experiences for ALL Students .
+Using knowledge of students' academic readiness, - language proficiency, cultural background, and individual development to plan instruction - Establishing and articulating goals for student learning Developing and sequencing long-term and short-term - Developing and sequencing long-term and short-ter instructional plans to support student learning Planning instruction that incorporates appropriate - strategies to meet the learning needs of all students 5.
+Adapting instructional plans and curricular materials to meet the assessed learning needs of all students